UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Make your program or workflow work for others and yourself in the future.
     - Let people understand how to use your program/tool

+**TODOS**
+- add info about header in python
+- add info about runing in shared services like computer cluster / hpc

 ## Recording dependencies
 -	**Reproducibility**: We can control our code but how can we control dependencies?
 -	**10-year challenge**: Try to build/run your own code that you have created 10 (or less) years ago.
 Will your code from today work in 5 years if you don’t change it?